-- L^{PAP} = Total requested length of all PaP sections on all involved corridors included in one request.
-The definition of a request can be found in Chapter 3.3. - L^{F/O} = Total requested length of the feeder/outflow path(s) included in one request; for the sake of practicality, is assumed to be the distance as the crow flies. - YRD = Number of requested running days for the timetable period.
+L^{PAP} = Total requested length of all PaP sections on all involved RFCs included in one request.
+The definition of a request can be found in 4.3.3.

+$L^{F/O}$ = Total requested length of the feeder/outflow path(s) included in one request; for the sake of practicality, is assumed to be the distance as the crow flies.

+Y^{RD} = Number of requested running days for the timetable period.
 A running day will only be taken into account for the priority calculation if it refers to a date with a published PaP offer for the given section.